 Yosemite National Park is around 748,542 acres.
 Almost 95% of the park is designated wilderness and it would take days if not weeks to explore every inch of it.

 While it would be an amazing adventure, not all of us have the time to do it.
-Most of us can only spend a weekend or a few days there on a road trip or on a Yosemite tour.
+Most of us can only spend one day, a weekend or a few days there on a road trip or on a Yosemite tour.
 With so much to see, this Yosemite itinerary 2 days can help you figure out what to do when you visit the park, what to pack and where to stay.

 Before you see off it is important to plan your trip to Yosmite.
 This itinerary explores granite cliffs, streams, lakes, mountains, meadows, giant sequoia groves and even glaciers.
 Everything that makes Yosemite one of the most popular national parks in the US.